vinotieno/Data-Professional-Survey/README.md

 ### Project Overview
 - This project analyzes survey responses from data professionals to uncover trends in salary distribution, job satisfaction, career transitions,demographics(Gender, Ethnicity) etc.
+- The goal of this project is to:
+  - Help organizations and educational institutions develop policies and curricula that align with industry needs.
+  - Understand current trends in the data profession, including skills in demand, tools used, and industry shifts.
+  - Evaluate the skills and competencies of data professionals to identify gaps and areas for improvement.
-- The goal is to provide valuable insights into the data industry and instituition, including challenges faced by data professionals and factors influencing job satisfaction.
+  - Analyze compensation data to provide insights into salary ranges based on location, and job roles.
+  - Assess the level of job satisfaction among data professionals and identify factors that contribute to it.
+  - Identify training and development needs based on the skills reported by professionals.

 - This analysis is performed using Power BI, with data exploration, visualization, and insights derived from various survey questions.

 ### Data Sources